DevAudDom/HotelManagementSystem/README.md

 Several data types are used to store and access data

    Future Improvements
--  Include SFML grapjhics library to display a map of hotel
+-  Include SFML graphics library to display a map of hotel
 -  More modular object design, replace room class with booking class
 -  Include output of receipt text file
 -  More organized menu output